cocos/cocos-docs/en/cocos-service/agc-auth.md

 ### updateEmail

 Updates the email account of the current user, update results via the asynchronous callback.
 Before calling this interface, call `getVerifyCode` function to apply a verification code for the new phone number to make sure the new number is owned by the current user.
-You can refer to AGC Auth Service - [updateEmail](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#h2-1577435497514) documentation for details.
+You can refer to [updateEmail](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#h2-1577435497514) documentation for details.

 **Parameter Description**: